The trucking industry is exciting. The trucks are big, the trailers are long and the freight can get reaaaal heavy.

 You know that understanding this topic and how much weight each trailer can truly carry is a great beginning step toward becoming an expert in this industry.

-As such, we understand how the amount a shipment weighs correlates to the type of trailer it’s transported on, and — by the end of this blog — you’ll understand this too.
+As such, we understand how the amount a shipment weighs correlates to the type of trailer it’s transported on, and — by the end of this article — you’ll understand this too.

 The Relationship Between Trailer Type and Freight Weight: two things to note. . .